websemantics/boxed/README.md

 # Welcome to Boxed

 > A lightweight boilerplate generator that does not require the command-line interface (CLI) to customize software addons and packages for the visually-oriented developers.
+Boxed can help you provide customizable  packages of your platform (modules, addons, extensions etc) to other developers in a visually appealing way, no more command line, horray!

 #### [Website](http://websemantics.github.io/boxed/)&nbsp;&nbsp;&nbsp;[Getting Started](http://websemantics.github.io/boxed/#get-started)&nbsp;&nbsp;&nbsp;[Packages](http://websemantics.github.io/boxed/#packages)&nbsp;&nbsp;&nbsp;[Submit Issue](contributing.md#issue-submission)